shashankhs11/patient-management/README.md

 ## Deployment

-- Services can be deployed on cloud virtual machines.
+- Services can be deployed.
 - Expose API Gateway port `4004` to public internet to enable frontend connectivity.
 - Use Docker Compose on the VM for running all containers together.
 - CI/CD pipelines (e.g., GitHub Actions) can be configured for automated deployment.